andy-x-li/Machine-Learning/README.md

 # Machine-Learning
-A collection of Machine Learning Projects from my time at University.
+One of my machine learning projects from my time at university.

 Kernel Regression is a technique used in machine learning to address the nonlinearity present in some datasets.
 In `python Kernel_Regression.py`, I used a Gaussian kernel to train a kernel ridge regression classifier (K).
 K is calculated using the following equation: